 Another example: Eek!
 It’s spring, and I’m out of all my frozen pesto I stored up using all the basil from the garden last year!
 Basil is super expensive to buy in larger quantities or I only have a little on-hand.
 While the flavor will be slightly different you can always substitute in spinach for the missing basil.

 Third example: I’m out of olive oil or prefer avocado oil on my keto diet.
 Simple.
 Substitute avocado oil.
+Speaking of avocado oil, have you tried making your own keto mayonnaise?

 Hint: Don’t avoid or skimp on the garlic.
 Its flavor is pretty awesome, and hey, you’ll ward off vampires.